Skip to content

 Users of Open OnDemand

-Open OnDemand users should be able to continue usage unchanged.
+Open OnDemand users should generally be able to continue usage unchanged.
+However, users of RStudio should see the R section below.

 Users of software modules